timotheejulien/kobo-reset-css/README.md

 ## Kobo: reset CSS

-A simple CSS file to resest the style of yours EPUB.
+A simple CSS file to reset the style of yours EPUB.

 ## Released under MIT License